ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Commits a finalized block to the sled state, skipping contextual validation.
 This is exposed for use in checkpointing, which produces in-order finalized blocks.
-Returns `Response::Added(BlockHeaderHash)` with the hash of the committed block if successful.
+Returns `Response::Added(block::Hash)` with the hash of the committed block if successful.

 ### `Request::Depth(block::Hash)`